xLxstRx/Neptune/README.md

 - [x] - [WebHooks Spammer]() - Spam the message you want through a WebHooks.
 - [x] - [WebHooks Remover]() - Delete any WebHooks link.

-## How To Install
+## How to Install

 #### 1st・Installation (Automated installation)
 ```
 Launch the launcher.bat file.
-A new file will be created.
-You will only have to launch it.
 ```

 #### 2nd・Installation (Manual installation)